n-stuff/window-system/README.md

 ## Examples

 The code is developed on Windows 10 64bit, macOS Catalina, and Ubuntu 18.04 64bit installed in a virtual machine.
-Once .NET Core 3 is installed, it works out-of-the-box.
+Once .NET Core 3 is installed, examples and tests work out-of-the-box.

 To run examples of window creation, event handling, and OpenGL rendering, use the command:
 ```